IjeomaUchendu123/INPATIENT-AND-OUTPATIENT-HOSPITAL-ANALYSIS/README.md

 - For Inpatient cases, there should be a section for DayCases as they make up the higher population with over 70%.

 ### LIMITATIONS
 There were 175 Outpatients with no records of their age or age range.
-However, this was left catered to in order not to skew the final results of our analysis.
+However, this was left catered to and renamed as "Not Stated" and "Unidentified" respectively in order not to skew the final results of our analysis.
+This number makes up just about 0.6% 0f our data.

 ### REFERENCES
 Google for searches on some medical terms.